Every Thursday for five weeks from 28 September to 26 October 2017

 Open to all and free to attend, but enrolment is required

-This year's course will run for eight lectures and will continue to be held weekly on Thursday evenings starting with an informal reception at 18.30.
+This year's course will run for five lectures and will continue to be held weekly on Thursday evenings starting with an informal reception at 18.30.
 Lectures will then begin at 19.00 followed by a discussion session until 20.30.
+No prior art historical knowledge is necessary.
+Each lecture will be accompanied by a discussion led by the course convenors.

 As an educational charity the Paul Mellon Centre strives to promote and support academic research into the history of British Art.
 The Public Lecture Course, which will be free to attend, offers an exciting opportunity to broaden our audiences and to communicate the newest and most original research on British art in an engaging and accessible way.